Intercoin/CommunityCoinContract/docs/contracts/StakingContract.md

 # StakingContract

-This it ERC777 contract (pool).<br>Can be create by factory (StakingFactory contract).<br>Providing a functionality to buy and stake liquidity and getting in return WalletTokens(See StakingFactory contract).
+This it ERC777 contract "WalletTokens".<br>Providing a functionality to create StakingPool and way to redeem WalletTokens from this pools where user can stake own tokens.

 # Overview